iankameron/web-othello/README.md

 Feel free to open issues in the repository.

-For pull requests, please create a new branch from the `basic` branch, and submit your pull requests to `basic`.
+For pull requests, please create a new branch from the `testing` branch, and submit your pull requests to `testing`.

 ## Credits